frequency-chain/frequency/designdocs/provider_boosting_implementation.md

     /// The number of blocks in a Staking RewardEra type EraLength: Get<u32>;
-    /// The maximum number of eras over which one can claim rewards type StakingRewardsPastErasMax: Get<u32>;
+    /// The maximum number of eras over which one can claim rewards type ProviderBoostHistoryLimit: Get<u32>;
-    /// The trait providing the ProviderBoost economic model calculations and values type RewardsProvider: StakingRewardsProvider;
+    /// The trait providing the ProviderBoost economic model calculations and values type RewardsProvider: ProviderBoostRewardsProvider;
 };
 ```

 ### NEW: RewardPoolInfo, RewardPoolHistory

 Information about the reward pool for a given Reward Era and how it's stored.
 The size of this pool is limited to
-`StakingRewardsPastErasMax` but is stored as a CountedStorageMap instead of a BoundedVec for performance reasons:
+`ProviderBoostHistoryLimit` but is stored as a CountedStorageMap instead of a BoundedVec for performance reasons:

 - claiming rewards for the entire history will be unlikely to be allowed.
 Iterating over a much smaller range is more performant
 - Fetching/writing the entire history every block could affect block times.
 Instead, once per block, retrieve the latest record, delete the earliest record and insert a new one